shahidhk/pangaea/spec.md

-x add docker gcr creds as kube pod with secrets x make-ca-cert use _use_gce_ value instead of curl x mount app folder
-- kubesystem bootstrap secrets
-- add hook to run kubectl yaml on cluster boot
-- add --project flag to all gcloud compute commands
+x add docker gcr creds as kube pod with secrets x make-ca-cert use _use_gce_ value instead of curl x mount app folder x add hook to run kubectl yaml on cluster boot x add --project flag to all gcloud compute commands x kubesystem bootstrap secrets
-- mount cloud init file for debugging
 - expose specific port on service
 - gce mount disk
-- secure access to apiserver
-- complete env tooling
 - vagrant mount permissions
 - persistent storage for logging and monitoring
-- helpers for path in templates, such as for mounting
+- merge config and pangaea/files
 - package as pip
 - documentation
     docs
     basic tooling
+- complete env tooling

 later
-- fix the utter mess with paths
+- mount cloud init file for debugging
+- secure access to apiserver
 - fswatch for compilation
 - secure cluster, everyone talks with a key or token, kube and etcd
 - automatically mount caches for stuff like docker, archive file